Frequent Bowel Movements Shortly After Eating: 7 Causes Explained.

 - Counseling and cognitive behavioral therapy.

-- Asking your doctor about medications that can reduce stress, anxiety, and depression such as Tricyclic antidepressants or SSRIs.
+- Ask your doctor about medications that can reduce stress, anxiety, and depression such as Tricyclic antidepressants or SSRIs.

 4- Try a probiotic.